fermyon/installer/quick-start/README.md

 Successfully deployed application!
 ```

-We can then hit our app's served route (`/hello`) via its URL.
+You can then hit your app's served route (`/hello`) via its URL.
 First, navigate to the Hippo dashboard
 (`$HIPPO_URL`), log in with the `$HIPPO_USERNAME` and `$HIPPO_PASSWORD` values and then find the app's
 URL on the app page.